naitikgautam869-cpu/Btech-Assignments/README.md

-#Btech-Assignments
+# BTech Assignments

-This repository contains all my college assignment .
+This repository contains all my college assignment PDFs, organized by subject.